ProfilePic

 How to Open an IRA Account

-There are many institutions out there that allow you to open an IRA account.
+Many institutions allow you to open an IRA account.
 Do your research to find out what’s required to open an account.
-For instance, some may require you to have a minimum of the investment amount to open an account.
-Some are as low as $1,000, though it is more common that there's a $3,000 minimum investment requirement.
+For instance, some may require you to have a minimum investment amount.
+Some are as low as $1,000, though having a $3,000 minimum investment requirement is more common.

-Start making contributions to your retirement plan today.
-NASB's experts can also help answer your questions about IRAs by calling 800-677-6272.
+Start contributing to your retirement plan today.
+NASB's experts can also answer your questions about IRAs by calling 800-677-6272.